kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 In this post we introduced the Kuzu MCP server and demonstrated how it can be useful when developing applications with Kuzu.
 We used a simple debugging session as an example.
-Since Kuzu-MCP allows LLMs to execute arbitrary Cypher queries on your database, you can go beyond debugging — enabling agents to read from, modify, or even populate your database using nothing more than natural language prompts.
+Since Kuzu-MCP allows LLMs to execute arbitrary Cypher queries on your database, you can even go beyond debugging — enabling agents to read from, modify, or even populate your database using nothing more than natural language prompts.
 This eliminates the need for long, detailed prompt engineering that includes schema or table dumps — the agent can access that context directly via MCP.

 And this is just the beginning.
 By exposing multiple data systems through their own MCP servers, you can unlock powerful agentic workflows for tasks like ETL across databases, advanced analytics, or even automated data visualizations.